Surgeon reports Citrix slowness, IT identifies and resolves the root cause immediately

 However, Goliath includes a unique metric Network Latency, which measures the actual ICA network latency that is being experienced by the user.
 The network team might be right and there is plenty of bandwidth to the location overall, but the end user might still not have enough bandwidth for Citrix operations – especially when working with graphic-intensive applications.
 The spike in Network Latency here immediately indicates a network performance issue is to blame.

-In two clicks, the engineer was able to both confirm the issue and pinpoint root cause – network performance issues.
-The engineer showed the objective evidence provided by the technology to his manager and the network team, proving that while overall bandwidth is fine between the sites the actual bandwidth available to the Citrix session is too low to support this physician’s use of graphic-intensive patient files, and deliver more bandwidth allocated in the future.
+In two clicks, the Citrix engineer was able to both confirm the issue and pinpoint root cause – network performance issues.
+The engineer showed the objective evidence provided by the technology to his manager and the network team, proving that, while overall bandwidth is fine between the sites, the actual bandwidth available to the Citrix session is too low to support this physician’s use of graphic-intensive patient files, and deliver more bandwidth allocated in the future.

 Being Proactive – A New Health IT Paradigm